kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/score-keep-app/01-basic-crud/06-db-planning.md

-# DB Planning and Rendering static data
+# Database Planning
 * Each player needs
     - name
     - score

-The place they are in can be rendered on the fly
+* The place they are in can be rendered on the fly

-So we need an array of objects with a name and a score
+* We will need an array of objects with a name and a score

-## First Static Data
+## Rendering Static Data
 Type this in `client/main.js` and you see [this rendered to the screen](https://i.imgur.com/xaUbt5p.png) which means we can render a dynamic set of JSX to the screen

 ```
-let jsx = (
+const jsx = (
      <div>
        {/* Put new h1 here */}
        <h1>{title}</h1>